izackwu/tencent-cloud-cdn-purge-cache/README.md

 ## Environment Variables

-To use this Github action, you need to set the following environment variable in your workflow:
+To use this Github action, you need to set the following environment variables in your workflow:

 | Name | Description | Required |
 | --- | --- | --- |